NixOS/rfcs/rfcs/0006-runtime-references-interface.md

 # Detailed design
 [design]: #detailed-design

-Nix will put all the build time references (or requisites?) into `$NIX_BUILD_TOP/build-time-references`.
+Nix will put all the build time requisites into `$NIX_BUILD_TOP/build-time-requisites`.
 After the build completes, nix will check `$NIX_BUILD_TOP/runtime-references` and, if it exists, skip its builtin hash scanning and just use the file.
 Both files are newline-separated lists of store paths.
 Parse errors in the `runtime-references` file, or non-existent store paths, fail the build.

-Alternatively, since recursive nix will require a more complex interface with the host nix process anyway, we can just expose a unix domain socket (possibly just a socketpair) to the build to query the build time references and set the run time references.

 # Drawbacks
 [drawbacks]: #drawbacks